 Find answers to common questions and gain knowledge about the services we provide at our pharmacy.

 What is Compounding?

 Compounding pharmacy is a special kind of pharmacy that specializes in the preparation of medications by mixing raw ingredients.
 In the early 20th century leading up to the 1940s, most of the medications were literally made by pharmacists preparing the medications that were patient specific.
-Today, the number of compounded prescriptions represents less than 2% of all prescription drugs.

-The art of compounding has evolved significantly, and especially within the last 10 years.
+The art of compounding has evolved significantly, and especially within the last decade.
 Now, new technology is available that allows a pharmacist to prepare custom medications with complete confidence in quality control.
 Certification standards were recently introduced by several non-profit organizations; more companies are offering quality control testing of compounded products; more classes are available to introduce new compounding techniques; and most importantly, several leading organizations are garnering evidence-based and health outcome data to demonstrate safety and efficacy of various drug preparations.

 What suppliers sell ingredients to compounding pharmacies?
 How are these suppliers regulated?

 Just like big pharmaceutical manufacturing companies, compounding pharmacies get their ingredients for medications from suppliers that are registered and inspected by the FDA.

 How are compounding pharmacies and pharmacists regulated?
 Should there be increased federal oversight?